Insights, Tips, and Tales

 • Check where siding meets the foundation for gaps

-What to Do When Asian Lady Beetles Get Inside Your Home
+What to Do When Lady Beetles Get Inside Your House

 Use a vacuum cleaner to remove beetles you find indoors.
-Crushing them releases the same yellowish fluid that stains walls, wood trim, and fabrics.
-The stain is difficult to remove and leaves a lingering odor.
-A vacuum cleaner picks up the beetles without triggering this defense.
+Crushing them releases the yellowish fluid that stains walls, wood trim, and fabrics.
+That stain is hard to remove and leaves a lingering odor.
+A vacuum picks up the insects without triggering that defense.
+Empty the bag or canister outside immediately after each use so the smell does not circulate through the house.

 A few additional steps help manage beetles already inside: